 This video explores the basics of room acoustics and also how to treat the acoustics of a room.
 Most of us are in smaller, residential listening spaces which are on average 12ft X 15ft X 8ft in size.
 We usually have problems with the lower end or bass frequencies in these types of rooms due to bass frequencies being longer and more powerful than treble frequencies.

-Acoustic treatments like bass traps can correct issues with the lower end, as well as somewhat the mid or higher end without making it sound too dead if it’s broadband bass trapping.
+Acoustic room treatments like bass traps can correct issues with the lower end, as well as somewhat the mid or higher end without making it sound too dead if it’s broadband bass trapping.

 Most of us use existing rooms such as bedrooms, living rooms or basements for a listening space versus high end recording studios that are designed with acoustics in mind.
-However there are ways to treat average-sized rooms to be utilized as control rooms, home theaters or two-channel listening rooms.
+However there are ways to treat average-sized acoustic rooms to be utilized as control rooms, home theaters or two-channel listening rooms.

 Trying to get a great sound in this type of space can be difficult.
 But thanks to a little math, or calculating your room size, and a little bit of acoustic treatment, we can make our rooms sound much better.